 Subregion-subregion duality has been interpreted in terms of quantum error correction since information about certain bulk operators can be recovered with only partial information in the boundary theory.
 Furthermore, the geometric properties of entanglement wedges in Fig.~\ref{fig:error} have been interpreted in terms of error correcting properties~\cite{Almheiri:2014lwa,Harlow:2016vwg}.
-Subalgebra-subregion duality and the additivity anomaly give an explanation of their origin (see also~\cite{Mintun:2015qda,Freivogel:2016zsb} for previous discussions).\footnote{For example, the theorems discussed in~\cite{Almheiri:2014lwa,Harlow:2016vwg} have the form of an equivalence of various statements, but it is not clear from those discussions that any of the statements actually applies to holographic systems.} The additivity anomaly implies that, in the large $N$ limit, $\sX_R$ is not locally generated on the boundary.\footnote{{For an interesting discussion of addivity violation in the context of generalized symmetries in QFT see~\cite{Casini:2020rgj}.} } This delocalization of quantum information is a crucial ingredient in the quantum error correction interpretation, and underlies various other quantum informational aspects of the holographic duality, which will be discussed elsewhere.
+Subregion-subalgebra duality and superadditivity give an explanation of their origin (see also~\cite{Mintun:2015qda,Freivogel:2016zsb} for previous discussions).\footnote{For example, the theorems discussed in~\cite{Almheiri:2014lwa,Harlow:2016vwg} have the form of an equivalence of various statements, but it is not clear from those discussions that any of the statements actually applies to holographic systems.} Superadditivity implies that, in the large $N$ limit, $\sX_R$ is not locally generated on the boundary.\footnote{{For an interesting discussion of additivity violation in the context of generalized symmetries in QFT see~\cite{Casini:2020rgj}.} } This delocalization of quantum information is a crucial ingredient in the quantum error correction interpretation, and underlies various other quantum informational aspects of the holographic duality, which will be discussed elsewhere.

 Subregion-subregion duality covers the situations in Fig.~\ref{fig:exam} (a) and (b), but not those in (c)--(e).
 Using type III$_1$ subalgebras on the boundary rather than causally complete geometric subregions makes it possible to find duals for general bulk spacetime regions.
 A particularly interesting example is the causal diamond region of Fig.~\ref{fig:exam}(e), which does not touch the boundary.
 The corresponding dual subalgebra has no direct geometric description in the boundary theory.
-Applying subalgebra-subregion duality to a boundary state describing a single-sided black hole also provides a precise way to define the mirror operators postulated in~\cite{Papadodimas:2012aq,Papadodimas:2013jku}.
+Applying subregion-subalgebra duality to a boundary state describing a single-sided black hole also provides a precise way to define the mirror operators postulated in~\cite{Papadodimas:2012aq,Papadodimas:2013jku}.
 See Fig.~\ref{fig:sBH}.